catalinabogdan/os_loader/README.md

 # os_loader

-This programme implements an ELF executables loader, that treats in the loader.c file the error signals that might occur .
+This program implements an ELF executables loader, that treats in the loader.c file the error signals that might occur .
 When the signal differs from SIGSEGV, it's not contained within the segments of the file or the faulty page was already mapped, the default handler is called.
 Otherwise, after browsing